ngergs/crossplane-rs-unofficial/README.md

 ## Docs and getting started

-You can browse the [rust-docs here](https://ngergs.github.io/crossplane-rs-unofficial/).
+You can browse the [rust-docs](https://ngergs.github.io/crossplane-rs-unofficial/).

 See alternatively the [example](example)-subfolder to get started.